anthonysicilia/MDL-By-MetaLearning/README.md

 by this script in `example-experiment-config`.
 Depending on the number of available GPUs in your system, you may need to modify the <GPU_IDX>
-scheme assumed in this bash script
+scheme assumed in this bash script when calling `train.py`.
 We give more details on how to modify calls to `train.py` next.

 If you want to run experiments using your